Turkish army hits Kurdish militant targets in northern Iraq overnight

 Last month, Kurdish militants scrapped another unilateral truce -- called in the wake of an Islamic State suicide bomb attack in Ankara -- after President Tayyip Erdogan and the his AK Party, which won back its parliamentary majority in a November election, vowed to liquidate the PKK.

 More than 40,000 people have been killed in the insurgency since it began in 1984.
-Erdogan oversaw a peace process with the PKK but that unraveled in July.
+Erdogan oversaw a peace process with the PKK but that unravelled in July.

 The PKK is designated a terrorist group by Turkey, the United States and the European Union.